Travel

 Mercado Roma

 A fun take on the traditional covered markets, the Mercado Roma is a one-stop-shop for indie gourmet snacks.
 Here, many of the city's up-and-coming chefs and food brands have set up shop selling everything from fresh juices, to fair-trade coffee, Spanish tapas, classic Mexican snacks, and more.
-The stand not to miss is Umami which dishes a selection of sushi-style burritos.
 Always crowded at lunch time, visitors can take a spin, choose their treats, and try and find a spot at the wooden communal tables stationed at the back.

 Abarrotes Delirio